PhaestusFox/bevy_granite/README.md

 ### Custom UI Callable Events

+> Only Bevy Event unit structs are supported for UI button rendering.

 With version 0.2.x, there is a new window that renders users buttons that are clickable.
 Create a struct that holds your events, and add `#[ui_callable_events]`.
 This will add all the events to the events window as clickable, and will dispatch said event in your struct.

-> [!IMPORTANT]
-> Only Bevy Event unit structs are supported for UI button rendering.
+Make sure to call  UI registration before the plugin gets initialized in your app if your using this. `DebugEvents::register_ui();`.

 <details>
 <summary>Example</summary>